 The workers, however, had the misfortune of striking during wartime.
 Militant patriotism was at a fever pitch.
 The man in charge of the roundup and deportation, Sheriff Wheeler, used the wartime emergency as an excuse to rid the town of “foreigners.”
 But he had another motive, too, which Benton-Cohen describes as maintaining “Bisbee’s most precious social boundaries—those that separated working class Mexican men from ‘white women.'”
 As Wheeler himself described it, he was protecting white womanhood and “pure Americanism itself” by removing the foreigners (80% of the Bisbee Deportees were foreign-born; of these, 40% were Slavic).

-Benton-Cohen concludes by noting that her “emphasis on masculinity—something seemingly natural but never stable—highlights the connections between gender, race, family, labor, and national identity.”
+Benton-Cohen concludes by noting that her “emphasis on the role of masculinity—something seemingly natural but never stable—highlights the connections between gender, race, family, labor, and national identity.”
 And helps us understand a shameful incident with disturbing contemporary echoes.